eggie5/iclr-blogpost-2026/_posts/2026-04-27-from-ml-to-dl.md

 Among these future avenues, we identify:

 - **Multi-task and multi-objective modelling.**
 Now that the core risk model of Company is powered by a neural network, it becomes easier to consider integrating other domain-specific risk models (e.g. card testing or abusive refunds detection) in a multi-task risk model or using multi-objective losses that balance fraud, customer experience, and operational costs.
-This could leverage the specificities of these multiple models in a large unified network, and greatly reduce operational workloads.
+This could leverage the specificities of these multiple models in a large unified network, and greatly reduce operational overhead.

 - **Closer integration with foundation models.**
 Company has ongoing work on foundation models for payments.
 A deep learning-based fraud model provides a natural anchor for integrating such models, whether through shared embeddings, pretraining on large-scale transaction data, or joint training for related tasks.